thephez/dash-user-docs/docs/core/examples/core-examples-transaction-tutorial-simple-raw-transaction.md

 ## 3. Create raw transaction

 Using two arguments to the [`createrawtransaction` RPC](../api-ref/core-api-ref-remote-procedure-calls-raw-transactions.md#createrawtransaction), we create a new raw format transaction.
 The first argument (a JSON array) references the txid of the coinbase transaction from block #2 and the <<glossary:index>> number (0) of the <<glossary:output>> from that transaction we want to spend.
 The second argument (a JSON object) creates the output with the address ( <<glossary:public key>> hash) and number of DASH we want to transfer.
 We save the resulting raw format transaction to a shell variable.

-[block:callout]
-{
-  "type": "danger",
+>❗️ Transaction fee warning
+>
-  "body": "**Warning:** `createrawtransaction` does not automatically create change outputs, so you can easily accidentally pay a large transaction fee.", "title": "Transaction fee warning"
+> **Warning:** `createrawtransaction` does not automatically create change outputs, so you can easily accidentally pay a large transaction fee.
-}
-[/block]

 In this example, our input had 500.0000 DASH and our output (`$NEW_ADDRESS`) is being paid 499.9999 DASH, so the transaction will include a fee of 0.0001 DASH.
 If we had paid `$NEW_ADDRESS` only 100 DASH with no other changes to this transaction, the <<glossary:transaction fee>> would be a whopping 400 DASH.
 See the [Complex Raw Transaction subsection](../examples/core-examples-transaction-tutorial-complex-raw-transaction.md) below for how to create a transaction with multiple outputs so you can send the change back to yourself.
 [block:code]
 {